RevoluGROUP Canada Inc. Corporate Update, RevoluPOS, RevoluPAYVideos.com

 RevoluGROUP Canada Inc. is a multi-asset, multidivisional, publicly traded Canadian Company deploying advanced technologies in; Banking, Mobile Apps, Money Remittance, Cross-Border Forex Payments, Mobile Phone Top-Ups, EGaming, Healthcare Payments, Esports, Invoice factoring, Online Travel, Vacation Resort, Blockchain Systems, and Fintech app sectors.
 Click here to read more.

-For further information on RevoluGROUP Canada Inc. (TSX-V: REVO), visit the Company's website at www.RevoluGROUP.com.
+For further information on RevoluGROUP Canada Inc. REVO, visit the Company's website at www.RevoluGROUP.com.
 The Company has approximately 192,835,376 shares issued and outstanding.

 RevoluGROUP Canada, Inc.